-“The parties clearly indicated that it was only the Court at Delhi which shall have exclusive jurisdiction with regard to any dispute and no other Court would have jurisdiction over the same.
+“The parties clearly indicated, it was only a Court at Delhi which shall have exclusive jurisdiction with regard to any dispute and no other Court would have jurisdiction over the same.
 In that view of the matter, the presentation of the plaint at Gurgaon was certainly not before a Court having jurisdiction in the matter.
 Swastik Gases (P) Ltd. v.
 Indian Oil Corpn.
 Ltd., (2013) 9 SCC 32 was reiterated in State of West Bengal vs. Associated Contractors, (2015) 1 SCC 32.
-The presentation of the plaint in a Court contrary to the exclusion clause could not be said to be proper presentation before the Court having jurisdiction in the matter.
+The presentation of the plaint in a Court contrary to the exclusion clause could not be said to be proper presentation before a Court having jurisdiction in the matter.

 Oriental Insurance Co., (2019) 9 SCC 435 does not lay down the correct law.”